danielmackay/personal-blog/content/blog/blog/using-typescript-without-typescript/index.md

 In this article, you've seen how easy it is to get some of the benefits of Typescript in a Javascript project with only the help of VS Code.
 This approach allows you to keep your current build process exactly as is to avoid disruption and without having to convince your team to go all in.

 Later on, if you decide you want to invest more into using Typescript, it is easy to convert to full Typescript and start converting your Javascript files to Typescript files.

+## Code
+The code for this article can be found on [Git Hub](https://github.com/danielmackay/using-typescript-without-typescript)

 ## Resources